gem/oq-engine/doc/installing/universal.md

 A few notes about macOS:

-- macOS 11 (Big Sur) is not officially supported but many people have managed to install the engine on it using the system Python (version 3.8).
+- macOS 11.x (Big Sur) and macOS 12.x (Monterey) are not officially supported but users have managed to install the engine on both operating systems using the system provided Python (version 3.8).
 - new Macs with the M1 CPU are unsupported
 - make sure to run the script located under /Applications/Python 3.X/Install Certificates.command, after Python has been installed, to update the SSL certificates bundle see [see FAQ](../faq.md#certificate-verification-on-macOS).